 formation of humus through soil living organisms

 THUS, THE HUMUS CONTENT OF CONIFEROUS FOREST SOILS TENDS TO BE LESS THAN GRASSLAND SOILS.
 THE ACIDIC NATURE OF THE FOREST LITTER, HOWEVER, CAUSES ACIDS TO FLOW THROUGH THE soil profile AND HELP DEVELOP HORIZONS QUICKER THAN A GRASSLAND SOIL.
-THE ACIDS CAN DISSOLVE SOIL MATERIALS AND REDEPOSIT THEM DEEPER IN THE SOIL, WHICH HELPS TO MORE QUICKLY CREATE SOIL HORIZONS.
+THE ACIDS CAN DISSOLVE SOIL MATERIALS AND REDEPOSIT THEM DEEPER INTO THE SOIL, WHICH HELPS TO CREATE SOIL HORIZONS.

 don’t forget to use the comment box and leave a message or suggestion and we will get back to you within seconds.